BrynCovington/CSC130DSpring2018/README.md

 LAB 11:
 The file will show a game of tic-tac-toe in which two people can play.

 Project 1:
-The file will show a word game
+The file will show a word game in which you play a variation of hangman.
+You have a certain amount of moves and can guess a randomy assigned word.

+Thank you so much!